 We have to wear clothes in our societies, so we get to make choices about it.
 Whether we like it or not, we have to get new clothes every now and then, because our old ones wear out.
 This allows and even requires us to choose what to wear.
 Not only that: we can choose what we want to express through our appearance!
 We can do this even though the opinions of others don’t really matter – we can do it for ourselves.
 We know that others don’t really judge us for our clothes, but mostly for our general appearance, which has much to do with our energy.
-This energy is influenced by how we perceive ourselves, how we allow ourselves to be, and, as we just learned, also by the colours we wear.
+This energy is influenced by how we perceive ourselves, how we allow ourselves to be, and, as we just learned, also by the colors we wear.

 Wearing clothes that compliment who we are, can help us express ourselves fully.
 This can probably work in many ways.
 But here I want to dare you to think out of the box, out of the box you defined for yourself!

 Which clothes you certainly do not wear?
 Which clothes are not in your box and in your wardrobe?
 Think of the clothes you have resistance against, the clothes of which you think they don’t fit your personality, or your ego and persona.
 Then you can ask yourself: which parts of my I do not express through my clothes or appearance?

 These parts of you that you absolutely do not express, are still there.
 They reside in you.
 They are a part of you.
 You have resented these parts, these traits.
 Accepting and loving these parts of yourself will make you more whole.
 This is a very general statement, but here we look at how this works in clothing.
 I belief that making slight changes in clothing may help you express parts of you that were hidden.

 I will give some examples: